 - Providing a safe place for outdoor recreation.
 A nature center can provide a location for parents to feel comfortable having their children explore, with opportunities to discover things they may not otherwise encounter.

-- Building community and strengthening family ties – a nature center will be a place for people of different races and ethnicities to meet or gather under a common interest, and doing activities together can develop deeper connections with family.
+- Building community and strengthening family ties.
+A nature center will be a place for people of different races and ethnicities to meet or gather under a common interest.
+Doing activities together can develop deeper connections with family.